Coleridge-Initiative/big-data-and-social-science/docs/06-ChapterViz.md

 Figure \@ref(fig:fig9-5), the US Cancer Atlas combines a map showing patterns across states on one attribute, with a sortable table providing additional statistical information and a scatterplot that allows users to explore correlations between attributes.
+Figures \@ref(fig:fig9-2a) and \@ref(fig:fig9-3b) also demonstrate the use of different map designs in the context of larger analytical solutions.

 ### Temporal data {#sec:viz-2.4}

 Time is the unique dimension in our physical world that steadily flows forward.
-While we cannot control time, we frequently record it as a point or interval.
-Time has multiple levels of representation (year, month, day, hour, minute, and so on) with irregularities (leap year, different days per month, etc.).
+While we cannot control time, we frequently record it as a point or  an interval.
+Figures \@ref(fig:fig9-2a) and \@ref(fig:fig9-3a) exemplify line charts that show trends over multiple years, with each single line representing a subset of the data for cross-comparison of temporal trends.
+Temporal data also has multiple levels of representation (year, month, day, hour, minute, and so on) with irregularities (leap year, different days per month, etc.).
 As we measure time based on cyclic events in nature (day/night), our representations are also commonly